Versão em Português

 THE PROJECT

-The project provides for the development and enactment of deforestation monitoring systems for the Mata Atlântica, Caatinga, Pampa and Pantanal biomes, as well as the calculation of CO2 emissions for deforested areas in these biomes and the construction of a Forest Reference Emission Level (FREL) for each of these biomes.
+The project envisioned the development and implementation of deforestation monitoring systems for the Atlantic Forest, Caatinga, Pampa, and Pantanal biomes, as well as the calculation of CO₂ emissions associated with deforested areas in these biomes and the preparation of a proposal for subnational Forest Reference Emission Levels (FRELs) for each of these biomes.

 INTERVENTION LOGIC